Ötschergräben Hike in Lower Austria

 Day 2: Schutzhaus Vorderötscher – Gemeindealpe – Mitterbach

 After breakfast, we started the hike to Gemeindealpe, the highest mountain in the Mariazeller Land.
 We were accompanied by the sound of red deer mating calls (roaring).
-September and October marks the breeding season for red deer in Europe.
-Unlike the first day, the trail on Day 2 gains elevation more quickly and you’ll ascend through forest to a plateau.
+September and October mark the breeding season for red deer in Europe.
+Unlike the first day, the trail on Day 2 gains elevation more quickly and you’ll ascend through the forest to a plateau.
 Though our views were obstructed by thick fog, we luckily saw several Gämse (chamois, goat-antelope species).

 At Gemeindealpe, there are panoramic views of the surrounding mountains and river valleys.
 A chairlift services the mountain, so you can end your hike here.
 At the summit, you can also eat lunch at the restaurant Terzerhaus, at 1626 m.
 The food was disappointing, though the view (on a clear day) must be sensational.
 After lunch, we continued hiking down for an additional 30 minutes to the chairlift middle-station.
 We descended to Mitterbach swiftly via the chairlift.
 When we arrived in Mitterbach, we grabbed coffee and cake, before catching the Mariazellerbahn regional train back to Wienerbruck-Josefsberg.